 How much had Italy adopted the counterculture emerging elsewhere in the 60s?
 Who went to these clubs?

 Some of the Radical Design architects went to the States and met Warhol, saw the Electric Circus.
 They also went to The Fillmore in San Francisco, but that was before they opened the club.
-They were very much tuned into the countercultural vibe and all that went with it.
-It was definitely part of a subversive, politicised, countercultural move.
+They were very much tuned in to the countercultural vibe and all that went with it.
+It was definitely part of a subversive, politicized, countercultural move.

-But to get back to your question of who went – local artists, architects, musicians and also international actors and people who played at the club; international theatre groups, including Living Theatre, which was an American group that had been banned from many spaces.
+But to get back to your question of who went—local artists, architects, musicians, and also international actors and people who played at the club; international theater groups, including Living Theatre, which was an American group that had been banned from many spaces.

 Looking at the spaces, it's almost sad they missed disco and the later underground electronic movements.

-Yeah, I definitely think that the radical discos we feature were ahead of their time in the sense of how they embraced new technologies; how they engaged with other art; theatre and fine art, for example.
+Yeah, I definitely think that the radical discos we feature were ahead of their time in the sense of how they embraced new technologies; how they engaged with other art; theater and fine art, for example.
 They were really ahead of their time in that sense of freedom.
-But although they were called discos, it was an earlier idea of what discos are, and it does seem to have been this explosion of creativity that – for whatever reason – did not build anything, partly because the architects of Radical Design rejected industry and everything else; a lot of them were purely conceptual.
+But although they were called discos, it was an earlier idea of what discos are, and it does seem to have been this explosion of creativity that—for whatever reason—did not build anything, partly because the architects of Radical Design rejected industry and everything else; a lot of them were purely conceptual.

 But while these spaces closed, they gave way to clubs and spaces that were opening by the early 1980s, and Italy has played a big role in electronic music over the years since.

-The Radical Disco: Architecture and Nightlife in Italy exhibition is on now at the ICA.
+The Radical Disco: Architecture and Nightlife in Italy exhibition is showing at the ICA in London.